Request Demo

 For example, Avon uses a pink color with white and black accents.
 This color predominantly attracts women, while men feel alienated by pink color.
 The customer perception is built based on the colors used in the logo.

-But if a product is trying to attract both men and women, using just pink might not be a good idea.
+However, if a product is trying to attract both men and women, using just pink might not be a good idea.

 What Is Customer Perception and Why is it important?